bormaxi8080/osint-timeline/DRAFT.md

 Looking for toilets nearby?
 We found NearToilets, a service that will help you out when you need it most: https://neartoilets.com/map

+Fierce is a semi-lightweight DNS reconnaissance tool in Kali Linux designed to discover non-contiguous IP spaces and subdomains associated with a target domain.
+It combines zone transfers, brute-forcing, and reverse lookups.
+Below is a guide on its usage, examples, and sample outputs: https://github.com/darksagae/Fierce

 ----

 **Universal Search & AI:**